iddhanushka/thaprobancorps/wp-content/plugins/mystickymenu/readme.txt

 == Screenshots ==

-1. You can choose your current menu from the dropdown or enter it ID or class manually
-2. Add you custom CSS
-3. This is how myStickymenu will actually look on your site
+1. Check out the welcome bar in action
+2. The notification bar and sticky menu dashboard
+3. Add a countdown timer to your notification bar to create an urgency sense
 4. Design your welcome bar
+5. Add your custom CSS
+6. You can choose your current menu from the dropdown or enter it ID or class manually
-5. You can change the background text, call-to-action text, fonts, and colors
+7. You can change the background text, call-to-action text, fonts, and colors
-6. Check out welcome bar in action
+8. This is how myStickymenu will actually look on your site

 == Changelog ==
+= 2.5.8 =
+Plans text change
+= 2.5.7 =
+Improvement: Better support for languages that read from right to left (like Hebrew or Arabic)
+Improvement: We’ve also added inherit & system stack font options to give you flexibility when it comes to font choices on your menu bar.
+Improvement: New MSM dashboard to help you manage your top bars and sticky menus better.
+Improvement: Disabling sticky menu features - you can now disable the sticky menu feature if you want to use top bars only
+Improvement:
+Fixed: Optimized the JS and fix “console.log” on mystickymenu.js bug

+For Pro plan users:
+Added: You can now put countdown timers on your sticky menu!
+Best used for promotions or launch announcements!
 = 2.5.6 =
 Z-index welcome bar fix
 = 2.5.5 =